afheisleycook/afheisleycook/README.md

 - 👋 Hi, I’m @afheisleycook
-- 👀 I’m interested in proggramming python and web and fediverse and microgrid
+- 👀 I’m interested in proggramming python and web and diasxpor and microgrid
 - 🌱 I’m currently learning microgrid and python apllications programming to help the ee sector
-- 💞️ I’m looking to collaborate on python specific tasks
+- 💞️ I’m looking to collaborate on python specific tasks i love microgrids and diaspora developement
 - 📫 How to reach me aheisleycook@gmail.com
 [main]
 <!---